UniversalDependencies/docs/_si/index.md

 # UD for Sinhala <span class="flagspan"><img class="flag" src="../../flags/svg/LK.svg" /></span>

-STB 2.11 contains 100 sentences taken from various sources.
+STB, which was released in UD 2.11, contains 100 sentences taken from various sources.
+Appuwa, which was released in UD 2.18, contains 69 sentences taken from a glossed short novel.

 ## Tokenization and Word Segmentation